Last updated on April 30th, 2023 at 03:41 am

 The Drago might not have the history of the Solution or the Instinct line, but this Scarpa creation has quickly built a name as one of the best shoes for indoor bouldering currently on the market.

-The shoe takes the super soft construction ethos to a whole other level, a style of construction that was made popular by, the now discontinued, Five Ten Team.
-This makes the shoe ideal for working those large volumes at the bouldering gym and sticking other friction moves.
+The shoe takes the super soft construction ethos to a whole other level, a style that was made popular by, the now-discontinued, Five Ten Team.
+This makes the shoe ideal for working those large volumes at the bouldering gym and sticking other friction-dependent moves.

-All this make the Scarpa Drago one of the best indoor bouldering shoes we have tested.
+All this makes the Scarpa Drago one of the best indoor bouldering shoes we have tested.

 We Don’t Like